brireyn/brireyn/README.md

 - <b>Automating RBAC for Active Directory Users on Local Server Using PowerShell</b>

-- <b>Creating a MySQL Server Database and Automating Active Directory Tasks</b>
+- <b> Automating Active Directory Tasks and MySQL Server Database with PowerShell</b>